aGIToz/KerasDnCNN/README.md

 $ python kDnCNN.py    #to train, and it saves model myModel.h5 in your working directory.
 $ python testPSNR.py --dataPath /path/to/test/dataset/ --weightsPath /path/to/myModel.h5    #to calculate avg PSNR on test data
 ```
+# Results

+I have used Set 12 dataset for testing.